-- 1. Complete the General Education requirements of 60 quarter hours, including six hours of MUS 141, 142, 143, Music Literature and Styles I, II, III. - 2.
-Professional Teacher Education, 31 hours as specified in the Professional Teacher Education section of this catalog. - The required courses listed for the Instrumental Emphasis or the Vocal, Piano and General Emphasis. - 4.
-Two hours of applied music credits are to be earned each quarter of residence in the student's major performance area and one hour of credit to be earned each quarter in residence in a major musical organization (Concert Band, Varsity Band, Symphonic Wind Band, Mixed Concert Choir, University Chorus, Women's Concert Choir, Varsity Men's Glee Club, University Symphony Orchestra, Chamber Orchestra, or Laboratory Orchestra, University Singers). - Meet all music performance and recital attendance requirements as listed in the respective departmental Applied Music and Performance Handbook. - 6.
-Electives to meet requirements for graduation. - Meet requirements for Admission to the Professional Teacher Education Program. - 8.
-Marching Band is required during Fall Quarter of all wind and percussion students on campus in the instrumental music education program who plan to teach in the secondary schools and wish certification.
+1. Complete the General Education requirements of 60 quarter hours, including six hours of MUS 141, 142, 143, Music Literature and Styles I, II, III.

+2. Professional Teacher Education, 31 hours as specified in the Professional Teacher Education section of this catalog.

+3. The required courses listed for the Instrumental Emphasis or the Vocal, Piano and General Emphasis.

+4. Two hours of applied music credits are to be earned each quarter of residence in the student's major performance area and one hour of credit to be earned each quarter in residence in a major musical organization (Concert Band, Varsity Band, Symphonic Wind Band, Mixed Concert Choir, University Chorus, Women's Concert Choir, Varsity Men's Glee Club, University Symphony Orchestra, Chamber Orchestra, or Laboratory Orchestra, University Singers).

+5. Meet all music performance, recital attendance and music education requirements as stated in the respective departmental Applied Music and Performance and Music Education Handbooks.

+6. Electives to meet requirements for graduation.

+7. Meet requirements for Admission to the Professional Teacher Education Program.

+8. Marching Band is required during Fall Quarter of all wind and percussion students on campus in the instrumental music education program who plan to teach in the secondary schools and wish certification.